feathersjs/feathers/docs/guides/basics/generator.md

 <BlockQuote type="info" label="Note">

 `SQLite` creates an SQL database in a file so we don't need to have a database server running.
-For any other selection, the database you choose has to be available at the connection string.

 </BlockQuote>